 This is the A minor arpeggio again: the first shape you looked at.
 Try moving it two frets up.
 You’ll be playing a B minor arpeggio.

-You can move these major and minor shapes all over the fretboard to change the key you’re in, and experiment with triplets, semiquavers, and sextruplets as you go.
+You can move these major and minor shapes all over the fretboard to change the key you’re in, and experiment with triplets, semiquavers, and sextuplets as you go.

 There’s more than one shape for major and minor arpeggios, as you’ve already seen in the examples above, but it’s best to memorize one thing at a time.

-Once you understand which notes belong in the arpeggio, and know where they are on the fretboard it’s easy to find the other shapes.
+Once you understand which notes belong in the arpeggio, and know how to find the notes on the fretboard, it’s easy to find the other shapes.

 But that’s another lesson for another day :).

 Sweeping is a technique that’s most at home in heavy metal and neoclassical music.

 It can be a pain to get the hang of, but once you’ve mastered these sweep picking patterns, you’ll impress audiences time and time again.